paolo-projects/jorun/README.md

 #   configuration_file    The yml configuration file to run
 #
 # options:
 #  -h, --help            show this help message and exit
 #  --level LEVEL         The log level (DEBUG, INFO, ...)
 #  --file-output FILE_OUTPUT
 #                        Log tasks output to files, one per task.
 This option lets you specify the directory of the log files
-#   --gui                 Run with a graphical interface
+#  --gui                 Force running with the graphical interface
+#  --no-gui              Force running without the graphical interface

 jorun ./conf.yml
 ```